Boose77/resume_skills/README.md

 ### *Inventory Management* -
 * I use many of the tools listed above to get detailed reports of current inventory.
-  * These reports are mainly used for our yearly MicroSoft True Up.
+  * These reports are mainly used for our yearly Microsoft True Up.

 ### *Documentation* -
 * I create documentation in both One Note and our current Knowledge Base (ServiceNow) when i come across a fix for a problem that has no documentation.